 Getting Started

-The easiest way to get started with Aspect Workflows is with the CLI.
-Install it following the install instructions.
+The easiest way to get started with Aspect Workflows is by using the CLI.
+Install it by following the install instructions.

 Next, run aspect init